kryvosheyev/ucu-2021-keys-collector/README.md

 Parser will do at-least-once-delivery, with smart health checks, exponential back-off, gradual recovery, independent batch retry.

-Parser will send this message to secondaries:
+Parser will send a message to secondaries, example:
 ```javascript
 {
     "keys": [{